REPORT FOR THE PERIOD FROM 1 JANUARY 2021 TO

 Board’s Duties and Responsibilities

-The Board has adopted a set of internal controls which establishes financial approval limits for capital & operating expenditure, investments, divestments, bank borrowings and issuance of debt instruments.
-The Board has reserved authority to approve certain matters and this is clearly communicated to Management in writing.
+The Board has adopted a set of internal controls which establishes financial approval limits for capital expenditure, investments, divestments, bank borrowings and issuance of debt instruments and this is clearly communicated to Management in writing.
+The Board has reserved authority to approve certain matters including:

-Apart from the matters that specifically require the Board’s approval, the Board delegates authority for transactions below the Board’s approval limits to Board Committees and Management to optimise operational efficiency.
+Apart from matters that specifically require the Board’s approval, the Board delegates authority for transactions below the Board’s approval limits to Board committees (Board Committees) and Management to optimise operational efficiency.

-In view of the increasingly demanding, complex and multi-dimensional role of a Director, the Board recognises the importance of continual training and development for its Directors so as to equip them to discharge the duties and responsibilities of their office as Directors to the best of their abilities.
-The Manager has in place a training framework to guide and support the Manager towards meeting the objective of having a Board which comprises individuals who are competent and possess up-to-date knowledge and skills necessary to discharge their duties and responsibilities.
-Directors who have no prior experience as a director of an issuer listed on the SGX-ST will be provided with training on the roles and responsibilities of a director of a listed issuer in accordance with the listing rules of the SGX-ST. The costs of all trainings are borne by the Manager.
+n view of the increasingly demanding, complex and multi-dimensional role of a director, the Board recognises the importance of continual training and development for its Directors so as to equip them to discharge the duties and responsibilities of their office as Directors to the best of their abilities.
+The NRC ensures that the Manager has in place a training and professional development framework to guide and support the Manager towards meeting the objective of having a Board which comprises individuals who are competent and possess up-to-date knowledge and skills necessary to discharge their duties and responsibilities.
+Directors who have no prior experience as a director of an issuer listed on the SGX-ST will be provided with training on the roles and responsibilities of a director of a listed issuer in accordance with the listing rules of the SGX-ST. The costs of training are borne by the Manager.

 Upon appointment, each Director is provided with a formal letter of appointment and a copy of the Director’s Manual (which includes information on a broad range of matters relating to the role, duties and responsibilities of a Director).
-All Directors upon appointment also undergo an induction, training and development programme which focuses on orientating the Director to Ascendas Reit’s business, operations, strategies, organisation structure, responsibilities of CEO and other persons having authority and responsibility for planning, directing and controlling the activities of the Manager (key management personnel), and financial and governance practices.
-The induction, training and development programme may include visits to the Ascendas Reit Group’s properties.
-Through the induction, training and development programme, the new Director also gets acquainted with members of the Management which facilitates their interaction at Board meetings.
+All Directors, upon appointment, also undergo an induction programme which focuses on orientating the Director to Ascendas Reit’s business, operations, strategies, organisation structure, responsibilities of CEO and other persons having authority and responsibility for planning, directing and controlling the activities of the Manager (key management personnel), and financial and governance practices.
+The induction programme may include visits to the Ascendas Reit Group’s properties.
+Through the induction programme, the new Director also gets acquainted with members of Management which facilitates their interaction at Board meetings.

-Following their appointment, the Directors are provided with opportunities for developing and maintaining their skills and knowledge, and continuing education in areas such as directors’ duties and responsibilities, changes to regulations and accounting standards, and industry-related matters, at the Manager’s expense, so as to be updated on matters that affect or may enhance their performance as Directors or Board Committee members.
-The Directors may also recommend suitable training and development programmes to the Board.
-In FY2019, the training and professional development programmes for the Directors included seminars conducted by experts and senior business leaders on board practices and issues faced by board.
-The Directors also receive on a regular basis, reading materials on topical matters or subjects as well as updates on regulatory changes and their implications.
+Following their appointment, the Directors are provided with opportunities for continuing education in areas such as director’s duties and responsibilities, changes to regulations and accounting standards, and industryrelated matters, so as to be updated on matters that affect or may enhance their performance as Directors or Board Committee members.
+The Directors may also contribute by recommending suitable training and development programmes to the Board.
+In FY2021, the training and professional development programmes for the Directors included seminars conducted by experts and senior business leaders on board practices and issues faced by boards.
+Sharing and information sessions were also organised as part of Board meetings, where guest speakers and Management team members presented on key topics to the Board.
+The Directors also regularly receive reading materials on topical matters or subjects as well as updates on regulatory changes and their implications.

 The Board has established various Board Committees to assist it in the discharge of its functions.
-As at 24 February 2020, these Board Committees are the Audit and Risk Committee (ARC) (details of the ARC are disclosed under Principles 9 and 10 of this Report) and the Investment Committee (IC).
-The Nominating and Remuneration Committee (NRC) was dissolved with effect from 1 February 2020 and the Board now undertakes all the responsibilities for approving the appointment of directors and the remuneration for directors and key management personnel.
+These Board Committees are the Audit & Risk Committee (ARC) and the Investment Committee (IC).
+In addition, the Nominating and Remuneration Committee (NRC) was established with effect from 20 October 2021.
+Prior to the establishment of the NRC, the Board as a whole performed the equivalent functions.

 The Board may form other Board Committees from time to time.
-The composition of each Board Committee is also reviewed as and when there are changes to Board membership.
-Where appropriate, changes are made to composition of the Board Committees, with a view to ensuring there is an appropriate diversity of skills and experience and fostering active participation and contributions from Board Committee members.
+The composition of each Board Committee is also reviewed regularly, and as and when there are changes to Board membership.
+Where appropriate, changes are made to composition of the Board Committees, with a view to ensuring there is an appropriate diversity of skills and experience, and fostering active participation and contributions from Board Committee members.